 The experience of transitioning to online learning has taught me some valuable lessons.
 First, to keep it simple and be adaptable.
 If a physical wipe-clean board is getting the message across clearly, there is no need for handouts and presentations.
 Be prepared to deviate.
 If your learners are losing focus, a short, simple game or fun seated activity can bring them back to you with minimum interruption to the day’s lesson plan.
 Secondly, don’t be afraid to be firm (but fair) with young learners, even with the parents present – you must be in control of the classroom.
 Do not drop your expectations of your learners simply because you are online.
 Stop the learning if necessary, tell them to sit up straight, make eye contact, remind them of your expectations, and repeat as required!
 I will definitely take the ‘keep it simple’ lesson back into the classroom.
 Ironically, as this has been learnt from teaching online, I’ve realised that with a well thought out lesson plan, you do not need to be reliant on technology (video clips, worksheets on projectors and so on) to deliver the lesson effectively.

 I can see online learning becoming a way in which schools can better assist disadvantaged learners.
-This could be, for example, via online homework sessions with a An adult that assists a teacher in the classroom (Teaching Assistant - an adult that assists the teacher in the classroom) – this could involve a 30-minute one-on-one online reading session where both the TA and child are in their own homes.
+This could be, for example, via online homework sessions with a teaching assistant (TA) – this could involve a 30-minute one-on-one online reading session where both the TA and child are in their own homes.
 I believe that, following the lessons learned from lockdown and the shift to online instruction, learning will become more flexible in the future, beyond the traditional boundaries of the school gate.
 This will not be the last pandemic we see in our lifetime – we must be ready for the next.

 Children’s Commissioner (2020) Keeping virtual classrooms safe online.
 Available at: https://www.childrenscommissioner.gov.uk/coronavirus/keeping-classrooms-safe-online/ (accessed 12 June 2020).